charleskoffler/clprolf/docs/getting_started_by_gemini/getting_started_by_gemini_hello_world.md

    SimolWorld (simu_real_world_obj): Represents the application itself.

-   SimolWorldTechnRealiz (simu_comp_worker): Handles the technical aspects of displaying messages, acting as the computer worker.
+   SimolWorldTechnRealiz (simu_comp_as_worker): Handles the technical aspects of displaying messages, acting as the computer worker.

 Simol Code: